 bowl made from spalted sugar maple

-vase and bowl
+a vase and 2 urns

 guitar back (undoubtedly moistened, but even so, quite stunning in color and variety) and a thin-wood pair ready to make into a guitar back